Updated every first Friday of the month. First published date: June 10, 2021

 Tech + Innovation Funding Alerts

-CrossComm is dedicated to helping innovators create meaningful value, and part of that approach is to share resources and connections that empower our common cause — making a positive impact.
-Our Tech + Innovation Funding Alerts is a collection of funds and resources, both locally and nationally, aimed at supporting the development of disruptive technologies towards social good.
+CrossComm is dedicated to helping innovators create meaningful value through technology.
+Part of that approach is to share resources that empower our common cause — making a positive impact.
+Our Tech + Innovation Funding Alerts is a collection of funds and resources, both nationally and locally, aimed at supporting the development of disruptive technologies towards social good.
 Below you’ll find a list of funding opportunities for innovators in health, science, and social change.
 For those of you who are local to the Research Triangle region, there is also a section of opportunities just for you.

 TECH + HEALTH